ichiro-wang/Portfolio-Tracker/README.md

 ## Containerization

-- Created containerized development and testing environment
+- Created containerized production, development and testing environment
-- See [here](docker-compose.dev.yml) for dev environment
-  - Dockerfiles for frontend and backend in respective folders
+- See `docker-compose` files in root folder, as well as `Dockerfile` in respective folders
-- See [here](docker-compose.test.yml) for test environment
-  - Using local Postgres database for testing

 ## Deployment